waal70/home-infra/README.md

 * TODO: Networking is left on DHCP - change to static config
 * TODO: server_hardening role is not used now
 * ~~FIX: setting ^has_journal is hit and miss - does not seem to work all the time - fix this!~~
+* Change repository adding by using the new 822 ansible task